 There are still a few small fishing boats kept at the beach and if you're lucky, you may be able to buy your supper from one of the local fishermen, when they return with their catch.

 Pwllgwaelod has also become a favourite place for artists to come and draw and is also popular with photographers - especially during the summer evenings, when there are often superb sunsets.

 This horseshoe shaped silver sand beach, is ideal for families as it is not too big, making it relatively easy to keep an eye on your children at all times.
 There are also plenty of rock pools for young fishing enthusiasts to explore!

 Pwllgwaelod gives easy access to Pembrokeshire's coastal path.
 For the keen walker, the path that leads around Dinas Island to Cwm yr Eglwys is a "must" - just over 3 miles.
-Alternatively, there is well-maintained level footpath which cuts back through the valley, a distance of 1.4 miles.
+Alternatively, there is well-maintained level footpath which cuts back through the valley, a distance of approximately half a mile.